forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 	> On the other hand it is usually bad if long-lived neurones or stem cells are infected.
 These cell are usually well protected by the body: deep within tissues or even within the bones.
 Additionally these cell have their own protection against virus infections.

 * *Within Cells:* What happens upon cell infection/transfection?
-Is cell death induced if yes orderly through apoptosis?
+Is cell death induced?
+If yes, orderly through apoptosis?
 Are anti-apoptotic factors expressed?
 Is the nucleus entered?
 How long the induced materials reside inside cells (mainly relevant for long lived and replication capable cells)?

 ### Kinetics of mRNA Vaccines